CityOfLosAngeles/Data-Angels/Spring 2019 Projects/market_value_rental/README.md

 Next steps: all are dependent on discussion of the group -Pull 1-year data; also, search for any other possible data sources -Calculate year-over-year changes
--End goal: provide a file that can be merged to the level (i.e., neighborhood) and year of the rent price to test correlations, investigate relationships, and model
+-End goal: provide a file that can be merged to the level (i.e., neighborhood) and year of the rent price data to test correlations, investigate relationships, and create emodel